jenshweber/grape/README.md

 PATTERN       := (pattern ...)
  ... where <> denotes an optional element, | denotes an alternative choice, and N+ denotes a list of elements
 ```
 Likewise, here is an example for a syntactically correct rule that has problems with respect to static semantics.
 (In this case an undeclared identifier is referenced.)
+Consider the following simple example rules:

 ```clojure
 (rule 'testrule
        {:create